cemulate/oracles-randomizer-web/README.md

 * Select the randomizer version.
 There are two forks of jangler's original randomizer that support additional features:
     * The **original** randomizer is jangler's original randomizer mentioned above.
-    * The **keysanity** version is a fork by [Drenn1](https://github.com/Drenn1), that supports shuffling keys, maps, and compasses are shuffled outside their dungeons.
+    * The **keysanity** version is a fork by [Drenn1](https://github.com/Drenn1), that supports shuffling keys, maps, and compasses outside their dungeons.
     When using this version of the randomizer, you still must **check the keysanity option** when randomizing to enable it.
-    * The **entrance-rando** version is a fork by [vinheim3](https://github.com/vinheim3) that supports shuffling all entrances in teh game.
+    * The **entrance-rando** version is a fork by [vinheim3](https://github.com/vinheim3) that supports shuffling all entrances in the game.
     When using this version of the randomizer, you must still **check the Random Entrances option** when randomizing to enable it.
     * Please note that the randomizers are not necessarily up to date with one another, and that the original version is the most stable.
-* If randomizing a single game/ROM, you may simply check the appropriate options and click "Randmoize".
+* If randomizing a single game/ROM, you may simply check the appropriate options and click "Randomize".
 The results, a ZIP file including the ROM and the spoiler log, will appear on the left (top of the page on mobile).
 * For multiworld seeds (only available on the original randomizer), enable the **Multiworld** option and select the number of ROMs to randomize.
 The randomization settings in the box below will be applied to all world(s) by default.